seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 out-herods Herod: pray you, avoid it.

 **First Player**
-I warrant your honour.
+I warrant your honor.

 **HAMLET**
 Be not too tame neither, but let your own discretion
 be your tutor: suit the action to the word, the
 word to the action; with this special o'erstep not
-the modesty of nature: for any thing so overdone is
+the modesty of nature: for anything so overdone is
 from the purpose of playing, whose end, both at the
 first and now, was and is, to hold, as 'twere, the
 mirror up to nature; to show virtue her own feature,